targett12lt/WM3B7_PMA_Y3/README.md

 ## Getting Started
-Run 'SA_1943174.py' script using the Anaconda 'WM3B7' environment.
+Run 'SA_1943174.py' (in 'src' folder) script using the Anaconda 'WM3B7' environment.
 The script will automatically download the required NLTK files if they aren't already on your local PC.

+FOR MARKING PURPOSES: Please ensure that you choose option '1' when prompted (followed by enter) - this ensures the data is imported from the file structure, rather than the '.pkl' files.

+NOTE: Please be aware that the script generates "Pylots" to visualise confusion matrices and other graphs.
+When these are visualised the script will pause running until you close the graph!

 ### Prerequisites:
 * PC has Anaconda 'WM3B7' environment installed and activated.